Table of contents

 Notes:

-- ASHE estimates for 2020 are provisional and relate to the pay period that includes 22 April 2020, at which time approximately 8.8 million employees were furloughed under the Coronavirus Job Retention Scheme (CJRS).
+- ASHE estimates for 2020 and 2021 relate to the pay period that includes 22 April 2020 and 21 April 2021 respectively, at which time approximately 8.8 million and 3.7 million respective employees were furloughed under the Coronavirus Job Retention Scheme (CJRS).

 More work is required to align the sources where possible to better understand the differences and where possible quantify.